LandmakTechnology/kops-k8s/README.md

 # 10) Validate your cluster(KOPS will take some time to create cluster ,Execute below commond after 3 or 4 mins)

 	   kops validate cluster

+	   Suggestions:
+ * validate cluster: kops validate cluster --wait 10m
+ * list nodes: kubectl get nodes --show-labels
+ * ssh to the master: ssh -i ~/.ssh/id_rsa ubuntu@api.class.k8s.local
+ * the ubuntu user is specific to Ubuntu.
+If not using Ubuntu please use the appropriate user based on your OS.
+ * read about installing addons at: https://kops.sigs.k8s.io/operations/addons.

 # 11) connect to the master node
     sh -i ~/.ssh/id_rsa ubuntu@ipAddress